Reilly-Lab-Yale/variant_effects_mnoon/MPAC_gnomAD_and_satmut_analyses/README.md

 # Identifying non-coding variant effects at scale via machine learning models of cis-regulatory reporter assays

 Code used to analyze and visualize data related to the gnomAD and saturation mutagenesis work.
-Preprint available at X. Publication available at Y.
+Preprint available at X.

 Contact corresponding authors or me (srong AT ic DOT ac DOT uk) with questions about these scripts.

-## Purpose
+Last updated April 10th 2025.

 ## Content descriptions
 - scripts/gnomAD_selection_preprocess: Description.